ArchiveBox/abx-spec-behaviors/README.md

 BehiavorBus.on('DISCOVERED_OUTLINK',  async (...) => ... add it to crawl queue  ...)
 ```

-It's one step up from TamperMonkey, with the ability to define event listeners for `window` events, puppeteer lifecycle events, service worker / browser extension events, and other events implemented by `CrawlDriver`s.
+It's one step up from TamperMonkey, with the ability to define event listeners for `window` events, puppeteer lifecycle events, service worker / browser extension events, and other events that your tool chooses to dispatch.

 **Key Concepts:**